-In the next section, we present the proposed algorithm, which is used to find the inspection point(s) to yield the maximal information gain.
-In other words, these are the inspection points that will generate more information to the project manager regarding the estimated project duration.
-For the selection of a single inspection point, such a procedure is straightforward: Simply calculate It for each potential point t=1,…T and select the one having the highest value.
-For the selection of K inspection points that will lead (jointly) to a maximal It value, a greedy brute force approach is not feasible due to the combinatorial complexity, and therefore a sub-optimal heuristic is proposed.
+In the next section, we present the proposed algorithm, which is used to find the inspection point(s) that yield the maximal information gain.
+In other words, these are the inspection points that will generate more information for the project manager regarding the estimated project duration.
+For the selection of a single inspection point, such a procedure is straightforward: Simply calculate It for each potential point t=1,…T, and select the one having the highest value.
+For the selection of K inspection points that will lead (jointly) to the maximal It value, a greedy brute force approach is not feasible due to the combinatorial complexity over K and T, and therefore, a suboptimal heuristic is proposed.

+3.2.
 The Proposed Algorithm

-As indicated above, the proposed approach consists of two main stages: i) A Monte Carlo simulation procedure; and ii) An optimum-seeking procedure for selecting the best inspection points.
+As indicated above, the proposed approach consists of two main stages: i) a Monte Carlo simulation procedure and ii) an optimum-seeking procedure for selecting the best inspection points.

 In the Monte Carlo stage, N simulations are executed, each over R realizations of activities’ durations, generating multiple scenarios that represent the state of the project at various time points.
 N and R are provided as input parameters to the model and determine the level of significance of the best inspection points.
-In the second stage, an exhaustive search over all possible control points (or combinations of control points in the case of multiple control points) is performed to find which point(s) provide the maximal information gain on the anticipated project duration.
-The procedure is executed over all of the realizations in each simulation, and the outcome is the selected observation point(s) per simulation, usually based on majority rule.
-That is, the selected observation point is the one that in most of the simulated cases generated the maximal information gain, thus, this point statistically obtained the highest information gain compared to the other inspection points.
+In the second stage, an exhaustive search over all possible monitoring points (or combinations of monitoring points in the case of multiple monitoring points) is performed to determine which point(s) provide the maximal information gain on the anticipated project duration.
+The procedure is executed over all of the realizations in each simulation, and the output is the selected observation point(s) per simulation, usually based on the majority rule.
+That is, the selected observation point is the one that in most of the simulated cases generated the maximal information gain; thus, this point statistically obtained the highest information gain compared to the other inspection points.
 Such replications reduce the likelihood of selecting the wrong monitoring point based on a non-representative simulation.
-Note that the selection of the control point is based on the potential information gain on the project duration, and does not take into account possible actions that can reduce the project duration.
+Note that the selection of the monitoring point is based on the potential information gain on the project duration and does not take into account possible actions that can reduce the project duration.
 In addition, it is assumed that the ‘physics’ of the project remain the same, i.e., the project network and the activities’ distribution parameters are not modified as a result of the inspection.

 Figure 1 shows a flow chart of the algorithm for a single simulation run followed by a step-by-step detailed description of the proposed method.

-The first step is to obtain the project network (using PERT), and the distribution type with its relevant parameters for each activity.
+The first step is to obtain the project network (using the PERT) and the distribution type with its relevant parameters for each activity.

-The second step is to obtain the list of realizations, where each set of a realization r describes the possible duration of each activity.
+The second step is to obtain the list of realizations, where each set of

+realization r describes the possible duration of each activity.
 The model performs Steps 3-6 listed below for each realization r=1,…,R.

 For each activity i, the activity duration’s initial value, ai, is defined according to the realization duration, di,r: ai=di,r.

-An exhaustive search is performed by evaluating every possible control point t within the range 1≤t≤T, where T is the maximal possible length of the project.
-Steps 5 and 6 below are performed per each potential control point.
+An exhaustive search is performed by evaluating every possible monitoring point t within the range 1≤t≤T, where T is the maximal possible length of the project.
+Steps 5 and 6 below are performed for each potential monitoring point.